-The Council has considered the ASC, the land use consistency order, Revised MDNS, public comments, and information gathered in coordination with interagency contractors, Yakama Nation CRP staff, and Tribal Council.
+The Council has considered the ASC, the land use consistency order, RMDNS, public comments, and information gathered in coordination with Yakama Nation CRP staff and Tribal Council.
 As a result of this review, the Council finds that the Project should be approved as conditioned.
 The Council is persuaded that the draft SCA includes appropriate conditions for the construction and operation of the proposed energy facility, and that appropriate consideration has been afforded under the draft agreement for wildlife movement corridors, agricultural lands, visual aesthetics, archaeological and architectural resources, traditional cultural properties, and water resources among other factors.

 The record before the Council supports the decision to recommend approval, subject to the restrictions, mitigation, and protective measures identified in the SCA, Revised MDNS, and ASC.
 These elements will, in the Council's judgment, minimize the adverse local impacts of the Project as much as is reasonable consistent with the balancing of policies described in RCW 80.50.010.
-A letter of dissent written by Klickitat County council member Matt Chiles is included as Attachment 2.